 Do they require pre-authorization approval for services?

 ****Note to ensure claims are submitted correctly to avoid claim denial, have your physician and billing office include the necessary information on your claim.
 Know the language, the proper medical procedure code for cranial prosthesis is A9282.
 Attach a copy of your prescription stating cranial prosthesis(Not wig), along with a letter from your doctor explaining the reasoning for this request.
-Insurance companies consider wigs, not a medical necessity.****
+Some insurance companies consider wigs, not a medical necessity.****

 If you have to purchase a wig out of pocket, no worries, simply place your order online at BeDazzleHairSista.com.
-Once your order is complete, send us an email to email@example.com requesting a copy of your invoice for your prescription.
-We will send you a copy of your invoice with cranial prosthesis listed along with our Tax ID.
+Once your order is complete, send us an email to firstname.lastname@example.org requesting a copy of your invoice for your prescription.
+We will email you a copy of your invoice with cranial prosthesis listed along with our Tax ID.
 Submit this invoice and other supportive documents with your medical claim form to your insurance provider.

 5. My Insurance Plan Won’t Cover My Medical Wig, What Can You Do?